explosion/sense2vec/README.md

 - spaCy **pipeline component** and **extension attributes**.
 - Fully **serializable** so you can easily ship your sense2vec vectors with your spaCy model packages.
-- **Train your own vectors** using a pre-trained spaCy model and raw text of your choice.
+- **Train your own vectors** using a pretrained spaCy model and raw text of your choice.
 - [Prodigy](https://prodi.gy) annotation recipes for creating lists of similar multi-word phrases and converting them to match patterns, e.g. for rule-based NER or to boostrap NER annotation ([details & examples](#prodigy-recipes)).